abakamousa/stock_exchange_prediction_with_Prophet/README.md

 # Time series forecasting

-In this notebook we will use facebook's prophet package to forecast stock exchange.
+In this repository, we provide a notebook that uses facebook's prophet package to forecast stock exchange.